Menu

 Overview

-Homebrew is a popular package manager for macOS.
-RabbitMQ formula is available from Homebrews core tap (out of the box).
+Homebrew is a popular package manager for macOS and Linux.
+A RabbitMQ formula is available from Homebrews core tap (out of the box).
+The formula maintained by Homebrew community and not Team RabbitMQ.

-The formula will also install a recent supported Erlang/OTP version as a dependency.
+A recent supported Erlang/OTP version will be installed as a dependency.

 Installation